-Mystic Lake is a favorite destination near Bozeman, Montana for hikers, mountain bikers, anglers and hunters.
-Mystic Lake can be accessed from a couple of different trailheads but the access in Bear Canyon is the shortest.
-Located about 5 miles east of Bozeman, the Bear Canyon area offers hiking, mountain biking and cross country ski opportunities.
+Mystic Lake is a favorite destination for hikers, mountain bikers, anglers, and hunters in the Bozeman, Montana area.
+Mystic Lake can be reached from a couple of different trailheads but the access in Bear Canyon is the shortest.
+Located about 5 miles east of Bozeman, the Bear Canyon area offers hiking, mountain biking, and cross country ski opportunities.

 Finding the Trailhead